dell/patches/DEBUGGING.md

 ```

 - I have also noticed that in order for breakpoints to trigger I sometimes have to detach the debugger in vscode, kill the program, and rerun.
+- **WARNING** A lot of the time I will have to manually write `debugger;` to get vscode to actually break.
+It seems like vscode is bugged.
+If you add that statement, breakpoints in the block start working otherwise they are ignored entirely.
+Sometimes I can delete the debugger statement and they will still bind afterward.
+I'm not sure of the pattern.

 ### Debugging the Frontend